netscaler/cloud-native-getting-started/gcp/README.md

 # Two-Tier deployment with Citrix ADC VPX, Citrix Ingress Controller and Citrix ADC CPX on Google Cloud

-## Citrix product overview for GCP K8's architecture and components
+## Section A - Citrix product overview for GCP K8's architecture and components

-## The four major Citrix components of GCP
+### The four major Citrix components of GCP

 1. **Citrix ADC VPX as tier 1 ADC for ingress-based internet client traffic.**